DANCEseminar/DANCEseminar.github.io/schedule.md

 title: "Schedule"
 ---

-See [here](https://danceseminar.github.io/pastschedule) for  previous talks.
+The following is our current schedule, but see [here](https://danceseminar.github.io/pastschedule) for previous talks.

 **Speaker:** []()
 **Date:** 3 November 2025, 4pm CET